 You need to add four things:

 - A short write up

-If you can create a Facebook post, you can create an article for your website.
+If you’ve created a Facebook post before, you can create an article for your website.

 And by doing so, you’re building a mountain of content that 4×4 enthusiasts will love to tackle.

 But why bother doing it on your website when you’re already doing it on Facebook?